A Replacement Artifact

 - Doctor Who

 - Doctor Who didn't write out the Cybermen, but replaced the old ones from a Bizarro World Earth physically located in Earth's solar system with another Bizarro World in another universe.
 The original Cybermen still exist, and the new series has featured them, in the series five finale and twice in season sixnote — but we only know that by Word of God, because they use the same props as the other type of Cyberman and nobody has ever brought up the difference on-screen.
+And then the Classic ones are brought back, and given a level or two in badass.
+Though without the mention of origins.

 - In the Classic series, it was intended to retire the Daleks along with William Hartnell, giving Patrick Troughton two Dalek stories ("Power of the Daleks", a very good story with tons of Dalek Fanservice designed to ensure viewers would tune in after the regeneration, and "The Evil of the Daleks", which was intended to be the Daleks's very definitely final death).
 They go away for several years after that, but attempts to find a replacement Dalek Mascot Mook (the Krotons? the Macra?) failed, the only monsters making as close a cultural dent being the Cybermen and the Autons, and possibly the Yetis.
 Fan outcry led to the Daleks making a return in "Day of the Daleks", five years after their retirement.
 Not very long after their return, "Genesis of the Daleks" drastically reinvented the Daleks, updating them by retconning out the more dated backstory elements while fleshing out others, and introducing their leader and creator, Davros, which completely changed the nature of them as a threat.